simpleinjector/Documentation/source/servicecollectionintegration.rst

         ...
     }

-When auto cross wiring is enabled using the **UseSimpleInjector** extension method, it accomplishes the following:
+When auto cross wiring is enabled, it accomplishes the following:

 * Anytime Simple Injector needs to resolve a dependency that is not registered, it queries the framework's `IServiceCollection` to see whether this dependency exists in the ASP.NET Core configuration system.
 * In case the dependency exists in `IServiceCollection`, Simple Injector ensures that the dependency is resolved from the .NET Core configuration system anytime it is requested—in other words, by requesting it from the `IServiceProvider`.
 * In doing so, Simple Injector preserves the framework dependency's lifestyle.
 This allows application components that depend on external services to be :doc:`diagnosed <diagnostics>` for :doc:`Lifestyle Mismatches <LifestyleMismatches>`.
 * In case no suitable dependency exists in the `IServiceCollection`, Simple Injector falls back to its default behavior.
 This most likely means that an expressive exception is thrown, because the object graph can't be fully composed.

 Simple Injector's auto cross wiring has the following limitations:

 * Collections (e.g. `IEnumerable<T>`) are not auto cross wired because of unbridgeable differences between how Simple Injector and .NET Core's configuration system handle collections.
 If a framework or third-party supplied collection needs to be injected into an application component that is constructed by Simple injector, such collection should be cross wired manually.
 In that case, you must take explicit care to ensure no Lifestyle Mismatches occur—i.e. you should make the cross-wired registration with the lifestyle equal to the shortest lifestyle of the elements of the collection.
-* Cross wiring is a one-way process.
-By calling **UseSimpleInjector**, .NET's configuration system will not automatically resolve its missing dependencies from Simple Injector.
+* Cross wiring is a one-way process. .NET's configuration system will not automatically resolve its missing dependencies from Simple Injector.
 When an application component, composed by Simple Injector, needs to be injected into a framework or third-party component, this has to be set up manually by adding a `ServiceDescriptor` to the `IServiceCollection` that requests the dependency from Simple Injector.
 This practice, however, should be quite rare.
 * Simple Injector will not be able to verify and diagnose object graphs built by the configuration system itself.
 Those components and their registrations are provided by Microsoft and third-party library makers—you should assume their correctness.
+* Simple Injector's verification can give false positives when cross wiring Transient framework or third-party components.
+This caused by differences in what 'Transient' means.
+Simple Injector sees a `Transient` component as something that is *short lived*.
+This is why a Transient components can't be injected into a Scoped or Singleton consumer. .NET Core, on the other hand, views a Transient component as something that is *stateless*.
+This is why .NET Core would allow such Transient to be injected into a Scoped and—in case the Transient does not have any Scoped dependencies—even into Singleton consumers.
+To err on the side of safety, Simple Injector still warns when it injects Transient framework components into your non-Transient application components.
+To fix this, you can make your consumer Transient, or suppress the warning, as explained in the :doc:`Lifestyle Mismatches <LifestyleMismatches>` documentation guide.

 In case the automatic cross wiring of framework components is not desired, it can be disabled by setting **AutoCrossWireFrameworkComponents** to `false`:

 .. code-block:: c#

-    IServiceProvider provider = services.BuildServiceProvider(validateScopes: true);

-    provider.UseSimpleInjector(container, options =>
+    services.AddSimpleInjector(options =>
     {
         options.AutoCrossWireFrameworkComponents = false;
     });

+    IServiceProvider provider = services.BuildServiceProvider(validateScopes: true);

+    provider.UseSimpleInjector(container);

+.. container:: Note

+    **IMPORTANT**: This section has changed with the introduction of Simple Injector v4.8.
+There was a **AutoCrossWireFrameworkComponents** property on **UseSimpleInjector**, but it is marked as obsolete.
+You will get a compile error and a runtime error when using it.
+You should use the **AutoCrossWireFrameworkComponents** on **AddSimpleInjector** instead, as shown in the previous listing.

 Or more specifically for ASP.NET Core:

 .. code-block:: c#

-    public void Configure(IApplicationBuilder app, IHostingEnvironment env)
+    public void ConfigureServices(IServiceCollection services)
     {
+        ...

-        app.UseSimpleInjector(container, options =>
+        services.AddSimpleInjector(container, options =>
         {
             options.AutoCrossWireFrameworkComponents = false;
         });

+        ...
+    }

+    public void Configure(IApplicationBuilder app, IHostingEnvironment env)
+    {
+        app.UseSimpleInjector(container);

         ...
     }